HEALTHCARE COST AND UTLIZATION PROJECT HCUP

 Disease Severity Measures File: This discharge-level file contains information from four different sets of disease severity measures.
 Information from the severity file is to be used in conjunction with the inpatient Core file.
 The unit of observation is an inpatient stay record.
 The HCUP unique record identifier (RECNUM) provides the linkage between the Core file and the Disease Severity Measures files.
 See Appendix III, Table 3 for a list of data elements in the Severity Measures Files.
 This file is available beginning with the 2003 KID.

-Diagnosis and Procedure Groups Files: These discharge-level files contain data elements from AHRQ software tools designed to facilitate the use of the ICD-9-CM diagnostic and procedure information in the HCUP databases.
+Diagnosis and Procedure Groups Files: This discharge-level file contains data elements from AHRQ software tools designed to facilitate the use of the ICD-9-CM diagnostic and procedure information in the HCUP databases.
 The unit of observation is an inpatient stay record.
-The HCUP unique record identifier (KEY) provides the linkage between the Core files and the Diagnosis and Procedure Groups files.
+The HCUP unique record identifier (RECNUM) provides the linkage between the Core file and the Diagnosis and Procedure Groups file.
 Table 4 in Appendix III contains a list of data elements in the Diagnosis and Procedure Groups files.
 These files are available beginning with the 2006 KID.

-On the HCUP-US Website (http://www.hcup-us.ahrq.gov), KID purchasers can access complete file documentation, including variable notes, file layouts, summary statistics, and related technical reports.
+On the HCUP-US Website (http://www.hcup-us.ahrq.gov), KID purchasers can access complete file documentation, including data element notes, file layouts, summary statistics, and related technical reports.
 Similarly, purchasers can also download SAS, SPSS, and STATA load programs.
 Available online documentation and supporting files are detailed in Appendix I, Table 4.